Trayvon Martin parents to join rally for slain Missouri teen

-ST LOUIS Hundreds of people gathered in a St Louis park on Sunday for a rally against police violence that is expected to bring together the family of Michael Brown, killed by an officer in Missouri this month, and the parents of Trayvon Martin, a Florida teenager shot dead in 2012.
+FERGUSON Mo.
+The parents of Trayvon Martin, the Florida teenager shot dead in 2012, were expected to join the family of Michael Brown, killed by a police officer in Missouri this month, in a rally in St. Louis on Sunday to protest against police violence.

-The Peace Fest rally in Forest Park takes place one day before the funeral of Brown.
-The slaying of the 18-year-old black youth by a white police officer, Darren Wilson, in the St Louis suburb of Ferguson on Aug.
+The demonstration will take place one day before the funeral of Brown, an 18-year-old black youth whose slaying by a white police officer, Darren Wilson, in the town of Ferguson on Aug.
 9 led to days of unrest and drew global attention to race relations in the United States.

-The shooting of Martin by a civilian vigilante reignited the debate about the state of race relations in the United States at a level not seen in recent years, with family and supporters saying it showed the rough treatment that black youths face.
+The shooting of Martin by a civilian vigilante was one of the most high-profile incidents of racial tension in the United States in recent years, with family and supporters saying it showed the rough treatment that black youths live with.

 Representatives of the Brown family said in public flyers that Martin's parents would attend the Sunday demonstration.

-In Ferguson, police and demonstrators have clashed on and off for more than a week, drawing criticism of the police for mass arrests and the use of heavy-handed tactics and military gear.
+In Ferguson, police and demonstrators have clashed nightly for more than a week, drawing criticism of the police for mass arrests and the use of heavy-handed tactics and military gear.

 The last four nights have been relatively calm, however, although shortly before midnight on Saturday, police arrested three people.
 The main street of Ferguson was open to traffic and the police presence was down sharply from just 24 hours earlier.

-Among those who braved the heat were about a dozen African- American women coming from church services and carrying umbrellas to protect them from the sun.
+Steve Coyne, 52, said he drove six hours from Elkhart, Indiana, on Saturday night to pay his respects.

-“We just wanted to come here and show our support for the Brown family, even for a little while because of the heat,” said Roberta Jackson, 65, a retiree.
-“This has all been such a shock to the community and it’s important to show we care even if we can’t stay long.”
+"I just had to come.
+I don't know why exactly, but I felt it so I came.
+I think the looting and rioting is bad, but to do nothing is worse," Coyne said after posing for a photo by the memorial.

-Meanwhile, supporters of Wilson, the officer who shot Brown, planned a second day of fundraising for him, with a gathering at a St. Louis sports bar where an entirely white crowd attended an event for him on Saturday.
+Supporters of Wilson planned a second day of fundraising for him, with a gathering at a St. Louis sports bar where an entirely white crowd attended an event for him on Saturday.

 The White House said three presidential aides would attend Brown's funeral on Monday.